-Some courts require proof that the defendant published the statement with the specific intent to injure.
-Other jurisdictions presume mal-intent.
-The detail of the law varies depending on the state in which the suit is tried.
+Some plaintiffs must prove that the defendants intended to cause harm.
+Other jurisdictions presume ill-intent.
+The detail of the law varies depending on the state and case circumstances.

-Beef Products Inc. (BPI) sued ABC News, Inc. for defamation over its coverage of a meat product the channel dubbed “pink slime”.
-BPI is claiming the network damaged the company by misleading consumers into believing the product is unhealthy and unsafe.
+Beef Products Inc. (BPI) sued ABC News over that latter’s coverage of a product dubbed “pink slime”.
+BPI claimed the network depicted the product as unhealthy and unsafe, which mislead consumers.

-The lawsuit seeks damages under South Dakota’s defamation law, as well as a 1994 state “veggie libel” law that allow businesses to sue anyone who knowingly spread false information about a perishable food product.
+The lawsuit seeks damages under South Dakota’s defamation law, as well as a 1994 state “veggie libel” law that allows businesses to sue anyone who knowingly spreads false information about a perishable food product.
 BPI is seeking $1.2 billion in damages for roughly 200 “false and misleading and defamatory” statements about their meat.

-The 257-page lawsuit names American Broadcasting Companies Inc., ABC News Inc., ABC news anchor Diane Sawyer and ABC correspondents Jim Avila and David Kerley as defendants.
-It also names Gerald Zirnstein, the USDA microbiologist who named the product “pink slime”; Carl Custer, a former federal food scientist; and Kit Foshee, a former BPI quality assurance manager interviewed by ABC.
+The 257-page lawsuit names ABC and several correspondents as defendants, in addition to Gerald Zirnstein, the USDA microbiologist who coined the product “pink slime”; Carl Custer, a former federal food scientist; and Kit Foshee, a former BPI quality assurance manager interviewed by ABC.

 ABC News denied BPI’s claims.
-“The lawsuit is without merit and we will contest it vigorously “said Jeffrey W. Schneider, the news station’s senior vice president.
+“The lawsuit is without merit and we will contest it vigorously,” said Jeffrey W. Schneider, a network vice president.